 Broadcast email performance

-Shows how your delivery, open, and click rates have been trending across your most recent Broadcasts.
+See how your delivery, open, and click rates have been trending across your most recent Broadcasts.

-The right Y-axis shows the absolute number of recipients for each broadcast.
+The right Y-axis shows the absolute number of recipients for each Broadcast

-For example, if you want to focus on click rate, hiding the open rate will rescale the chart axis—making it easier to spot changes in click rate.
+For example, if you want to focus on click rate, hiding the open rate will rescale the chart axis, making it easier to spot changes in click rate.

 Audience engagement breakdown